talley/eduone/README.md

 1:SQL Server 2016 or higher
 2: .NET Framework 4.8/4.8.1
 3: SQLite for Data Synchronization
-4: Licensed copy of DevExpress Version 23.1.13/Syncfusion for development The software is in development.
+4: Licensed copy of DevExpress Version 23.1.13/Syncfusion for the development of the software.
  5. NET Core 9 or Higher
  6. Adobe Reader
  7. Microsoft Office 2010 or Higher